Little Red Dots as Obscured Little Blue Dots: A Super-Eddington Unification Model

 and

 and determine $N_{0,d}$ by requiring that the solid-angle averaged probability of encountering at least one dusty cloud equals the global dust covering factor,

-A value of $C_{\rm dust}=C_{\rm BLR}\simeq 0.15$ is consistent with the incidence of strongly reddened (LRD-like) objects within the parent BLAGN population \citep[e.g.,][]{Hainline2025}.
-We adopt a more flared dusty distribution than the BLR, with $\sigma_d=0.5$.
-This choice implies that dust-intersecting sightlines are typically viewed at high inclinations, with a conditional median $i_d\simeq 70^\circ$.
-In this two-component scheme, $C_{\rm dust}$ sets the overall fraction of dust-intersecting sightlines, while the inclination distribution of dust-intersecting objects is given by the solid-angle weighted conditional probability
+{\citet{MadauMaiolinoLF} have recently shown that the proposed framework reproduces both the observed relative abundance of LRDs and LBDs and their luminosity distribution using only a modest luminosity-dependent dust covering factor, with an average value of order $\langle C_{\rm dust}\rangle\simeq 0.2$, together with characteristic cloud extinctions of a few magnitudes and a dusty distribution that is more flared than the BLR.
+In this scheme, $C_{\rm dust}$ determines the overall fraction of dust-intersecting sightlines, while their inclination distribution is given by the solid-angle weighted conditional probability

-i.e. random orientations ($\propto \sin i$) reweighted by the probability of intersecting at least one dusty cloud.
-Throughout this section, since our SED comparisons are conditioned on LRD selection, we fit for the extinction of a single dusty cloud, $A_V$, and compute the effective attenuation as the conditional, Poisson-averaged transmission
+that is, the random orientation distribution ($\propto\sin i$) reweighted by the probability of intersecting at least one dusty cloud.
+Throughout this section, because our SED comparisons are conditioned on LRD selection, we fit for the extinction of a single dusty cloud, $A_V$, and compute the effective attenuation as the conditional, Poisson-averaged transmission